VIB-CCB-BioIT/VSC_docs/using_vsc_in_VScode.md

 1. Open local terminal
-2. Login to the login node: `ssh login` - after logging in the genius login-screen should appear.
+2. Login to the login node: `ssh login` - after logging in, the genius login-screen should appear.
    <img width="563" alt="image" src="https://github.com/user-attachments/assets/2921f743-0f0d-41ab-a4a2-0b4ba9600fda">
 4. Open `tmux` or `screen` session. tmux will be used in this example but either works.